Randomized Solutions to Convex Programs with Multiple Chance Constraints: The Sampling-and-Discarding Approach

+(c) Marginal Constraint Removal. \textnormal{The $R_{i}$ samples are removed in $R_{i}$ sequential steps, where the removed sample in each step is selected according to the highest Lagrange multiplier.
+Compared to the greedy constraint removal, the decision is thus based on the highest marginal cost improvement \cite[Cha.\,5]{BoydVan:2004}), instead of the highest total cost improvement.
+In the case of multiple constraints $i$, the removal algorithm can either handle them all together, or proceed sequentially.} \end{example} The existing theory for the $\SCP$ \cite[Sec.\,4.1.1]{Cala:2010} and \cite[Ass.\,2.2]{CampGar:2011} assumes that all of the removed constraints are violated by the relaxed scenario solution.

-\begin{assumption}[Stage with Discarded Constraints] Every stage $i\in\BN_{1}^{N}$ of \eqref{Equ:MultRP} with $R_{i}>0$ satisfies at least one of the following two conditions: (a) For almost every $\om\in\Om$, each of the constraints discarded by the removal algorithm $\CA_{i}^{(K_{i},R_{i})}(\om)$ is violated by the reduced solution:
+\begin{assumption}[Violation of Discarded Constraints] Every chance constraint $i\in\BN_{1}^{N}$ with $R_{i}>0$ satisfies the following condition: for almost every $\om\in\Om$, each of the constraints discarded by the removal algorithm $\CA_{i}^{(K_{i},R_{i})}(\om)$ is violated by the solution of the reduced problem, \ie